ethereum-optimism/community-hub/src/docs/developers/bridge/fees.md

 For an L1 to L2 transaction the major fee is the L1 cost of submitting the transaction.
 You send a transaction to the [`L1CrossDomainMessenger`](https://github.com/ethereum-optimism/optimism/blob/regenesis/0.5.0/packages/contracts/contracts/L1/messaging/L1CrossDomainMessenger.sol) contract, which then sends a call to the [`CanonicalTransactionChain`](https://github.com/ethereum-optimism/optimism/blob/regenesis/0.5.0/packages/contracts/contracts/L1/rollup/CanonicalTransactionChain.sol).
 This generally isn't *too* expensive, but it mainly depends on L1 gas costs.

+### L2 gas costs

 An L1 to L2 message can trigger contract execution on L2.
-In that case, if the execution costs less than about 1.92 million gas it happens automatically.
-If you need more than that, you can burn gas on L1 to get L2 gas, at a ratio of 32 L2 gas for each L1 gas.
+The gas limit for that transaction is provided as part of the message.
+If the gas limit is below 1.92 million (at writing, it might change) that L2 gas is free.
+For the gas above that limit we burn one L1 gas for every 32 L2 gas to prevent denial of service attacks.

 ## Fees for L2 to L1 transactions